danielsz/android-oauth2-client/README.md

 # android-oauth2-client
-This is a folk from ` danielsz/android-oauth2-client`.
+This is a fork from ` danielsz/android-oauth2-client`.
 What I have done is create an empty Android Library project on Android Studio, then copy source code from original repository and config to make it can be built using gradle.

 # Install